 – commonly translated as the ‘victorious breath’ or ocean breath because of the sound the breath makes at it enters and leaves a slightly constricted throat.

-- EkhartYoga members: Breathing with sound – ujjayi – explore the sound of the Ujjayi breath – 10 mins, pranayama class with Joey Miles
+- Practice: Breathing with sound – ujjayi – explore the sound of the Ujjayi breath – 10 mins, pranayama class with Joey Miles

-– playlist of texts of religious and philosophical nature, written in India probably between c.
+– a collection of yogic texts of a religious and philosophical nature, written in India probably between c.
 800 BCE and c.
 500 BCE.

 – movement linked with breath.
 Postures are strung together in a short or longer flow.